Table of Contents

 - Establish a shared password system for encrypted archives

 Security does not have to be complicated.
-A few simple habits dramatically reduce the risk of your files being intercepted or accessed by unauthorized parties.
+A few simple habits — encrypting before sharing, using separate channels for passwords, setting expiration dates, and stripping metadata — dramatically reduce the risk of your files being intercepted or accessed by unauthorized parties.
+Start with one sensitive file transfer done correctly, and build from there.

 Share this article